2 killed in shooting at St. Louis high school; gunman dead

 The attack just after 9 a.m. at Central Visual and Performing Arts High School forced students to barricade doors and huddle in classroom corners, jump from windows and run out of the building to seek safety.
 One terrorized girl said she was eye-to-eye with the shooter before his gun apparently jammed and she was able to run out.

-Sack said the motive is still under investigation but “there’s suspicions that there may be some mental illness that he’s experiencing.”
+Sack said the motive was still under investigation but “there’s suspicions that there may be some mental illness that he’s experiencing.”
 Investigators later searched Harris’ home, Sack said.

 Authorities didn’t name the victims, but the St. Louis Post-Dispatch identified the dead teacher as Jean Kuczka.
 Her daughter said her mother was killed when the gunman burst into her classroom and she moved between him and her students.